-Many people do not know what to do after a truck accident, but you can take some key steps to protect yourself.
+Many people do not know what to do after a truck accident, but you can take key steps to protect yourself, such as:

 From here, you should work to collect and preserve any relevant details related to the truck accident.
 Photos of the accident scene and any vehicle damage may serve as valuable pieces of evidence in the later stages of your case.
 Taking videos may also help to further establish critical details at the scene of the accident.

 According to the Federal Motor Carrier Safety Administration (FMCSA), maintaining a safe following distance is one of the keys to responsible driving.
 When other drivers fail to maintain a safe distance, they generate problems for themselves and other vehicles.
 This is particularly true when large vehicles, such as trucks, enter the picture.

 Capturing evidence at the scene of the accident may help to establish the presence of certain driver errors, such as a failure to maintain a safe following distance.

 Obtain Contact Information from Other Drivers and Witnesses